alteryx/featuretools_sql/README.md

 # This means that you are ready to call DFS!
 ft.dfs(dataframes=entity_set.dataframes, relationships=entity_set.relationships)

+# If you'd rather inspect the data structures first, you can do that too.
+dataframes = entity_set.dataframes
+relationships = entity_set.relationships
 ```

 `featuretools_sql` currently supports importing data from the following database management systems: